EUniceJiang/CourseManagementSystem/README.md

 ## Course Management System

 #### Project Description:
-To develop a website where the students and staff can use it to process enrolment.
+To develop a website where the students and staff can use it to process enrolment and manage units.

 #### Aim:
 To develop a course management system which uses a web interface to a back-end database.
 Using markup and scripting programming language to connect to database via a network.